cocoon2wong/Project-Jocker/README.md

   Choose whether to use the velocity factor in the SocialCircle.
   The default value is `1`.

+### PhysicalCircle Args

+- `--use_empty_seg_maps`: type=`int`, argtype=`temporary`.
+  Choose whether to use empty segmentation maps when computing the PhysicalCircle.
+The empty segmentation map means that EVERYWHERE in the scene is available for walking.
+This arg is only used when running ablation studies.
+  The default value is `0`.
+- `--vision_radius`: type=`str`, argtype=`static`.
+  The radius of the target agent's vision field when constructing the PhysicalCircle.
+Radiuses are based on the length that the agent moves during the observation period.
+It accepts multiple inputs that split with `'_'`, like `'0.5_1.0_1.5'`.
+  The default value is `2.0`.

 ### Visualization Args

 - `--draw_distribution`: type=`int`, argtype=`temporary`.